 - Complete and submit a life insurance claim form (some companies have an online process, while others send a letter).

 - Attach a copy of the death certificate and other required documents.

-- Allow 5-7 days for processing and approximately 30 to 60 days to receive the funds.
+- Allow five to seven for processing and approximately 30 to 60 days to receive the funds.